 Research

-I am interested in ecophysiology & ecotoxicology of near-shelf deep-sea organisms, the general ecophysiology of benthic organisms, the effects of anthropogenic activity on community structure and the fate of organic and inorganic pollutants in the marine and estuarine environment.
-Recent research activity has focused on sediment-associated organotin compounds and oilfield chemicals, bioaccumulation capacity of clams for metals and importance of exposure history, the potential impact of manufactured nanoparticles and microplastic contamination on the marine environment, as well as the effect of climate change on ecotoxicological biomarkers of contaminant exposure and effect.
-My current research projects are focussed on the impacts of deep-sea mining, nanomaterials and microplastics in the marine environment.
+I am interested in ecophysiology & ecotoxicology of marine organisms, from estuaries to the deep sea, the general ecophysiology of benthic organisms, the effects of anthropogenic activity on community structure and the fate of organic and inorganic pollutants in the marine and estuarine environment.
+Recent research activity has focused on sediment-associated organotin compounds, bioaccumulation capacity of clams for metals and importance of exposure history, the potential impact of manufactured nanoparticles and microplastic contamination on the marine environment, as well as the effect of climate change on ecotoxicological biomarkers of contaminant exposure and effect.
+My current research projects are focussed on the impacts of deep-sea mining, nanomaterials and microplastics, as well as the impacts of multiple stressors in the marine environment.

 Current Projects